Rachel Crow: 2012–present: Music debut

 In his review of 'Mean Girls', The Re-View complimented Crow's "intelligence and aspirations" and finished his article saying of the singer: "I don't doubt that her vocal ability to out-diva some of the best singers will lead to even greater things in the future."

-In September 2017, she was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show and broadcast nationally where she performed live her single "Dime".

 Television and acting career

 Rachel Crow appeared on a few Nickelodeon shows in the early 2010s such as Fred: The Show, and Big Time Rush and had signed a series development deal with the network, though this did not result in an aired series.
 Crow said that she would have wanted to duet with Eminem if she had a series.

 Crow voiced Carla in the film Rio 2, which was released in 2014.
 Crow also provided the voice of Gratuity "Tip" Tucci on the Netflix cartoon Home: Adventures with Tip and Oh.

-In 2017, Crow starred alongside Ashleigh Murray in the Netflix original film Deidra & Laney Rob a Train, which holds a 92% "certified fresh" rating on Rotten Tomatoes.
+In 2017, Crow starred alongside Ashleigh Murray in the Netflix original film Deidra & Laney Rob a Train, which holds a 92% rating on Rotten Tomatoes.

 Rachel Crow also starred in ABC's Schooled as recurring character "Felicia Somers".
-Crow appeared in 4 episodes of the first season.
+Crow appeared in four episodes of the first season.